Dear reader of ADxS.org, please excuse the disruption.

 The internal pressure (or stress) that triggers the reactions is the same for both types.
 However, the different ways of dealing with the inner pressure lead to different symptoms.

-According to this view, the different symptoms of ADHD-HI and ADHD-I are fundamentally based on the method used by those affected to cope with stress.
+According to this view, the different symptoms of ADHD-HI and ADHD-I are fundamentally based on the method of coping with stress used by the person with ADHD.

 2.1.3.
 SCT / Sluggish: Dysfunctional FFFS?

 According to this view, the new RST could explain the phenomenon of SCT (“sluggish cognitive tempo”) as a “switched off” BIS (due to particularly high levels of noradrenaline and dopamine4?), which is therefore particularly inhibited in its decision-making.
-This could explain why SCT sufferers can have above-average intelligence and yet be massively impaired in their decision-making.
+This could explain why people with ADHD can have above-average intelligence and yet be massively impaired in their decision-making.

 According to this hypothesis, in SCT the BIS system, which (according to the new RST) primarily has weighing tasks with simultaneously activated BAS and FFS, is also switched off by excessive noradrenaline and dopamine levels (which deactivate the PFC).